Avinashragava/Whatsappdevelopment/README.md

 # Whatsappdevelopment
-this repository is to develop a chat apllication
+this repository is to develop a chat application